oercompbiomed/Seili-2024/ExercisePPIs/PPI_networks.md

 * layout and visually style the resulting networks
 * import external data and map them onto a network
 * perform enrichment analyses and visualize the results
-* merge and compare networks
-* select proteins by attributes
+* select subnetworks for further investigation
-* identify functional modules through network clustering

 ## Prerequisites